seanmatthews1/five-finger-exercises/README.md

 not.
 It is provided for illustrative purposes rather than directly for use.

- - CombinatorParser.R: A minimal monadic parser for R
+ - CombinatorParser.R: A minimal monadic parser in R. Like Fortran, you can sort-of write Haskell code in any functionally flavoured language (sort-of).

  - HO: A Julia package for generating optimal cross-hub schedules for the combined fleets of an airline group, using a multi-agent simulation, with approximate dynamic programming / reinforcement learning.
+Decent amount of original work here, I think.

  - HiearchicalRegressionDemo.R: a demonstration I built for teaching /
    illustrating  how hierarchical  regression  works, specifically  in